pluralsight/guides/in-review/ruby-ruby-on-rails/handling-file-upload-using-ruby-on-rails-5-api/article.md

  rails g uploader Document

 ```
- The first generator generates the <code> document  </code> model with references to the <code> Item </code> and a <code> file </code> column that gives a reference to its CarrierWave file.
+ The first generator ceates the <code> document  </code> model with references to the <code> Item </code> and a <code> file </code> column that gives a reference to its CarrierWave file.
 The second generator creates the uploader in the <code> app/uploaders</code> directory.
  Add the new <code> document </code> model in the database schema:
 ```bash
 rails db:migrate